orionrobots/orionrobots.github.io/_posts/2016-12-16-microbit-christmas.md

 ---
 I found today, on Christmas jumper day, I was caught short and couldn't find a good jumper.

 I spent 5 minutes and threw one together for fun with the BBC Microbit.
+Now it actually belongs to my lab-helper Helena, so I've just borrowed it for the day.

 ![Microbit Christmas Jumper](/galleries/microbit_christmas.gif)